gromacs/gromacs/docs/user-guide/mdrun-features.rst

 -----------------------------------------------

 This is a module to help embed a membrane protein into an equilibrated lipid bilayer at a position and orientation specified by the user.

+This method was initially described as a ProtSqueeze technique (Yesylevskyy S.O., J Chem Inf Model 47(5) (2007) 1986-94) and later implemented in GROMACS as g_membed tool (Wolf et al, J Comp Chem 31 (2010) 2169-2174).
+Currently the functionality of g_membed is available in mdrun if ``-membed`` option is specified (see below).

 The main advantage is that it is possible to use very complex lipid bilayers with a number of different components that have been relaxed for a long time in a previous simulation.
 In theory that could be accomplished with a procedure similar to :ref:`gmx solvate`, but since lipids are much larger